Binghamton-University-Table-Tennis/website/README.md

 ## To create a local admin
     $ python manage.py createsuperuser

-## To access the admin panel
-Go to /admin and enter admin credentials

 ## Deploying to Heroku from Cloud9
 Make sure you have a local copy working as explained above.
 Next, create a Heroku account at https://www.heroku.com/.
 Then, run the following command (enter credentials when prompted):